 Trap #4: Too Many

-Setting goals that are not challenging is rarely an issue.
-Usually, people aim at things they’re not equipped to achieve in the period of time they desire.
-Run your goals by success-oriented people who can help you see if they are doable.
+Sometimes people aim at things they’re not equipped to achieve in the period of time they desire.
+Run your goals by success-oriented people who can help you see if they’re doable.
+Maybe it’s a 2-year goal when you think it can be achieved in 6 months.

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.” —Pablo Picasso